adamzukerman/harmony_experimentation/roadmap.md

 * stop building the set of notes from the middle out

 ### Completed
+* Change structure of code to support an arbitrary number of notes
 * Create options to add notes
   * Have a running list of active notes.
   * Have a method to add and remove active notes